 What to expect from your doctor

 Your doctor is likely to ask you a number of questions.
-Being ready to answer them may give you more time to go over points on which you want to spend more time.
-You may be asked:
+Being ready to answer them might give you more time to go over your concerns.
+You might be asked:

 - When did you first begin experiencing symptoms?

 - What were you doing when you first started experiencing symptoms?